dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 Increase or decrease in locations (opening / closing of site etc.)

 * Client may request for change in certificate or reduction / expansion in scope to Quality Manager   Quality Manager shall review the request and decide for a special audit if the next audit is not due in near future or if the next audit cannot be proposed.
-Quality Manager also determines if the changed scope is within accreditation scope of CIOSC
+Quality Manager also determines if the changed scope is within accreditation scope of DGC

 In case of change in name of company or location without any change in management, the client shall submit ROC approval for the change.
 Where the management has changed, the details of M&A and ROC approval shall be submitted along with the request.